csvidit/csvidit/README.md

 ### Hi there 👋

 I am Vidit Khandelwal (he/him), a rising senior Computer Science major at DePauw University in Greencastle, IN, and a software engineering intern at CaptureNoire, an early-age start-up in Indianapolis.
+I am currently studying abroad at the University of Oxford.

 Take a look around!
 For more, visit my portfolio [cs.viditkhandelwal.com](https://cs.viditkhandelwal.com). **I am also looking for fall internships in Software Engineering, UI/UX design, and Product Management, and full-time roles for next year.**